 - If your organization requires employees to access PHI only through on-premise, secured servers, then prohibit their ability to use Google apps via mobile devices or while offline.

-ZenGRC’s ZenConnect connector for Google Drive can gather your Google Drive audit-trail evidence automatically and let you know when something is missing or incomplete.
+ZenGRC can automatically gather your Google Drive audit trail evidence and let you know when something is missing or incomplete.

-ZenGRC, one of the world’s most trusted tools in compliance, gives you a central, automated platform that integrates with your business applications and processes.
+ZenGRC, one of the world’s most trusted compliance tools, provides a central, automated platform that integrates with your business applications and processes.

-With a Google Drive protected by ZenGRC, you can streamline your workflows, automatically gather and distribute data, and continuously monitor your apps to identify, assess, and mitigate risks in real-time.
+With a Google Drive protected by ZenGRC, you can streamline your workflows, automatically gather and distribute data, and continuously monitor your apps to identify, assess, and mitigate real-time risks.

 Worry-free HIPAA compliance is the Zen way!
 Learn how ZenGRC can help you enforce compliance within Google Workspace by booking a demo today.